arora-aditya/now/README.md

-# This is my now page
+# nownownow

 > For more information on the nownownow project see [here](https://nownownow.com/about)

 I will try my best to keep this as updated as possible, do email me if I forget for over 2 weeks!

-`Last Updated: October 4th 7:08pm EST`
+`Last Updated: October 6th 3:34pm EST`

 ## What I'm doing now
 - I'm trying to get a job, hoping and trying really hard to go to California